RoDyGS: Robust Dynamic Gaussian Splatting for Casual Videos: Evaluation Data and Protocol

-For training, we deploy 100 cameras that follow circular trajectories around the objects.
+We evaluate on seven scenes from iPhone dataset: \textit{apple, block, paper-windmill, space-out, spin, teddy,} and \textit{wheel}.
+For each scene, we use the first camera 0 (the training camera in the original dataset) to create our train/test split.
+Specifically, we use 12.5\% of the frames for evaluation, while the remaining frames are used for training.
+This sampling strategy ensures that the test frames are well-distributed throughout the sequence while maintaining sufficient proximity to training frames.
+Following the evaluation protocol used in CF-3DGS, this proximity allows us to robustly align the test camera poses during evaluation. \paragraph{Kubric-MRig Dataset.} For training, we deploy 100 cameras that follow circular trajectories around the objects.
 Then, we follow the evaluation protocol proposed in \cite{yoon2020novel} in our Kubric-MRig dataset to construct the evaluation setup.
 In detail, we fix the camera viewpoint to the first camera used during training and capture the scene across the 100 timesteps.
 All cameras are positioned equidistant from the world center, with distances randomly sampled between 15 and 20 units.
 To ensure comprehensive viewpoint coverage of the scenes for evaluation, we fix the elevation angle, which is randomly sampled from \(30^\circ\) to \(60^\circ\) during data capture.
 We provide a visualization of the generated dataset in Figure~\ref{fig:appendix_dataset}.